Faculty and Staff

 Professor Martha A. Fineman is an internationally recognized law and society scholar and a leading authority on family law and feminist jurisprudence.
 Fineman is founder and director of the Feminism and Legal Theory (FLT) Project, which was inaugurated in 1984 at the University of Wisconsin at Madison.
 The FLT Project has since followed Fineman to Columbia and Cornell, where she also held faculty appointments, until settling in 2004 at Emory University, where she was named a Robert W. Woodruff Professor of Law.
 The FLT Project sponsors several workshops and conferences each year dealing with issues related to feminism, gender and sexuality and family law.
 The FLT Project also hosts visiting scholars from around the world and maintains an archive of groundbreaking feminist legal scholarship collected over the past 20 years.
 In addition to directing the FLT Project, Fineman has received awards for her writing and teaching and has served on several government study commissions.
 She teaches family law, feminist jurisprudence, law and sexuality, and seminars on reproductive issues and select topics in feminist legal theory.
 Fineman also is a board member of Veteran Feminists of America and serves on the Transforming Community Project, an initiative aimed at improving racial relations and education on race scholarship at Emory.

-Mindy Goldstein, acting director, joined the Turner Environmental Law Clinic in 2008.
+Mindy Goldstein joined the Turner Environmental Law Clinic in 2008 and serves as its director.
 She supervises students on litigation, transactional, and policy matters related to sustainable energy and climate change, access to information, urban agriculture and farming, water quality, land use and endangered species protection.
 In addition, Goldstein serves as co-chair of the Georgia Public Interest Environmental Law Coalition and as a member of PATH Foundation’s special events and public relations committee.
 Before joining the clinic, Goldstein was an associate at Kilpatrick Townsend & Stockton LLP.
 While there, she represented clients in real estate and land use transactions.
 Goldstein graduated magna cum laude from the University of Maryland School of Law, where she received a concentration in environmental law and worked in the environmental law clinic.

 Professor Timothy Holbrook graduated summa cum laude from North Carolina State University, earning a BS in chemical engineering with a life sciences concentration.
 He received his JD from Yale Law School, where he served as a lead editor and publications director of the Yale Journal on Regulation.
 After law school, he clerked for the Honorable Glenn L. Archer Jr. of the U.S. Court of Appeals for the Federal Circuit.
 Following his clerkship, Holbrook worked in Budapest, Hungary, with the Hungarian patent law firm Danubia.
 Upon his return to the United States, he associated with the Washington, D.C., law firm of Wiley, Rein & Fielding (now Wiley Rein), where his practice focused on patent and appellate litigation.
 Before joining the Emory faculty, Holbrook was a tenured professor at the Chicago-Kent College of Law.
 He served as the Edwin A. Heafey Jr. Visiting Professor of Law at Stanford Law School and also has taught as a visiting professor at the University of Denver Sturm College of Law and Washington University School of Law in St. Louis.
 He was a scholar-in-residence at the Center for Media and Communication Studies at the Central European University (Budapest, Hungary).
 While in Chicago, Holbrook was a founder and the program chair for the Richard Linn Inn of Court.
 Since arriving in Atlanta, he helped establish the Atlanta Intellectual Property Inn of Court.
 He also has served as an expert or consultant in a variety of patent litigation cases, both in the United States and abroad.
 He serves on the Emory University President's Commission on Sexuality, Gender Diversity, and Queer Equality.